 It has been suggested that vice-chancellors’ salaries have increased since the rise in tuition fees in 2012, but this has not been demonstrated.
 Various reasons have been given for increased vice-chancellor pay and the reasons for this tend to be different in each specific situation.

-The government will also take on a regulatory role in this area through the work of the Office for Students (OfS).
+The government will also take on a regulatory role in this area through the work of the Office for Students (OfS) and on 19 June 2018 the OfS announced that it would publish details of total remuneration packages paid to vice-chancellors in an annual report.

-This briefing outlines the issue and gives information on forthcoming changes.
+This briefing outlines the issue and gives information on policy.

 Commons Briefing papers CBP-8227